We've independently reviewed this article to make sure it's as accurate as we can make it.

-- You are looking for lightweight tools to reduce wrist fatigue
+- Are looking for lightweight tools to reduce wrist fatigue

-- You like smaller tools that are easy to take on the go
+- Like smaller tools that are easy to take on the go

-- You are looking for tools that charge quickly
+- Are looking for tools that charge quickly

-- You don’t want to spend too much money
+- Don’t want to spend too much money

-- You are looking for the most powerful tool for heavy-duty jobs
+- Are looking for the most powerful tool for heavy-duty jobs

-- You want a tool with a really long run-time
+- Want a tool with a really long run-time

 Have a great day!